punkcode/punkcode.github.io/src/index.md

 ---
+layout: home
 description: Punk Code presents a Manifesto and series of DIY Guides for ethical and sustainable web development.
-layout: home
+eleventyNavigation:
+  key: Home
 ---